 ''' -- Compute the weak head normal form of a term. reduce : Term \rightarrow TC Term -- Get the current context.
 Returns the context in reverse order, so that -- it is indexable by deBruijn index.
 Note that the types in the context are -- valid in the rest of the context.
 To use in the current context they need -- to be weakened by 1 + their position in the list. getContext : TC Telescope -- Extend the current context with a variable of the given type and its name. extendContext : \forall {a} {A : Set a} \rightarrow String \rightarrow Arg Type \rightarrow TC A \rightarrow TC A -- Set the current context relative to the context the TC computation -- is invoked from.
 Takes a context telescope entries in reverse -- order, as given by 'getContext'.
-Each type should be valid in the -- context formed by the remaining elements in the list. inContext : \forall {a} {A : Set a} \rightarrow Telescope \rightarrow TC A \rightarrow TC A -- Quote a value, returning the corresponding Term. quoteTC : \forall {a} {A : Set a} \rightarrow A \rightarrow TC Term -- Unquote a Term, returning the corresponding value. unquoteTC : \forall {a} {A : Set a} \rightarrow Term \rightarrow TC A -- Quote a value in Set\omega, returning the corresponding Term quote\omegaTC : \forall {A : Set\omega} \rightarrow A \rightarrow TC Term -- Create a fresh name. freshName : String \rightarrow TC Name -- Declare a new function of the given type.
+Each type should be valid in the -- context formed by the remaining elements in the list. inContext : \forall {a} {A : Set a} \rightarrow Telescope \rightarrow TC A \rightarrow TC A -- Quote a value, returning the corresponding Term. quoteTC : \forall {a} {A : Set a} \rightarrow A \rightarrow TC Term -- Unquote a Term, returning the corresponding value. unquoteTC : \forall {a} {A : Set a} \rightarrow Term \rightarrow TC A -- Quote a value in Set\omega, returning the corresponding Term quote\omega TC : \forall {A : Set\omega} \rightarrow A \rightarrow TC Term -- Create a fresh name. \textbf{freshName} \; : \; \textbf{String} \; \rightarrow \; \textbf{TC} \; \textbf{Name} -- Declare a new function of the given type.
 The function must be defined -- later using 'defineFun'.
 Takes an Arg Name to allow declaring instances -- and irrelevant functions.
-The Visibility of the Arg must not be hidden. declareDef : Arg Name \rightarrow Type \rightarrow TC \top -- Declare a new postulate of the given type.
+The Visibility of the Arg must not be hidden. declareDef : Arg Name ightarrow Type ightarrow TC ightarrow -- Declare a new postulate of the given type.
 The Visibility of the Arg -- must not be hidden.
-It fails when executed from command-line with --safe -- option. declarePostulate : Arg Name ightarrow Type ightarrow TC op -- Declare a new datatype.
+It fails when executed from command-line with --safe -- option. declarePostulate : Arg Name ightarrow Type ightarrow TC ightarrow -- Declare a new datatype.
 The second argument is the number of parameters. -- The third argument is the type of the datatype, i.e. its parameters and -- indices.
-The datatype must be defined later using 'defineData'. declareData : Name ightarrow Nat ightarrow Type ightarrow TC op -- Define a declared datatype.
+The datatype must be defined later using 'defineData'. declareData : Name ightarrow Nat ightarrow Type ightarrow TC ightarrow -- Define a declared datatype.
 The datatype must have been declared using -- 'declareData'.
-The second argument is a list of pairs in which each pair -- is the name of a constructor and its type. defineData : Name \rightarrow List (\Sigma Name (\lambda \ \rightarrow Type)) \rightarrow TC \top -- Define a declared function.
-The function may have been declared using '''
+The second argument is a list of pairs in which each pair -- is the name of a constructor and its type. defineData : Name \rightarrow List (\Sigma \text{ Name } (\lambda \ \rightarrow \text{Type})) \rightarrow \text{TC } \top -- Define a declared function.
+The function may have been declared using (continues on next page) '''